hydren-dev/HydrenDashboard/README.md

 <br>

-# Full Stable Release of HydrenDashboard is here
+# Full Stable Release of skysync is here

 <hr>

 # Install Guide

-:Warning: You need Skyport already set up on a domain for HydrenDashboard to work
+:Warning: You need Skyport already set up on a domain for skysync to work

 1. Make a Instance of Nodejs and upload the files and start the server you must configure .env first
 2. Unarchive the file and set the server to use NodeJS 21